pranav-verma-daiict/bank_AML_dist_TEE/README.md

 The AML solution with a trusted compute service like Azure/AWS.
 This is used by a lot of banks already, so can be used
 ToRun:
 cargo run --release

+## In the next iteration I will make it fully distributed